patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 > and damaging mistruths that often result in strange temporal couplings and
 > order dependencies.

-Unless Bobby-O considers lies as good, he clearly speaks out _in favour_ of functions without arguments and _against_ side effects.
+Unless Bobby-O considers lies good, he clearly speaks out _against_ side effects here, as he spoke out _in favour_ of functions without arguments before.
 So we should all be writing side-effect free functions without arguments.
 But what can such a function return?

 - Nothing
 - A constant value